 The idea is this: when you read an amazing book, or see an amazing movie, or come across an amazing shoe sale, you probably tell your girlfriends about it.
 You’re like, “OMG, you MUST watch this show/read this magazine article/go to this restaurant.”
 You don’t feel weird or apologetic about it.
 You feel EXCITED and you want to get them excited too!

 You want to have the same energy when you’re marketing.
 OMG you MUST get in on this!
 It will change your life!
 It’s amazing!

 That’s how I feel about helping women entrepreneurs tell their stories.
 OMG let me help you!!
 We will do great work together!
 Let’s go!

-Check back next week for the next installment of Where Do I Start With Marketing?: I’m Not Getting Anywhere.
-Sign up below to be the first to get it!
+Ready for post #2 in the series Check it out: Where Do I Start with Marketing?
+I’m Getting Nowhere.
+Sign up below to be the first to get new posts!

 July 9, 2018